flipz357/smatchpp/README.md

 ### Evaluating other kinds of graphs

 For evaluating other kinds of graphs, set the flag `-graph_type generic` in `score.sh`, to peform some minimal generic standardization.
+Or remove the flag, to perform no graph pre-processing at all.

 ### Using hill-climber

-For using a hill-climber as solver, set the flag `-solver hillclimber` in `score.sh`
+For using a hill-climber as solver, set the flag `-solver hillclimber` in `score.sh`. **Warning**: Using a hill-climber is not advisable and will yield Smatch scores that are not verifiable and are likely false.

 ### Fast ILP alignment with graph compression